chriskrycho/v5.chriskrycho.com/site/journal/2020/Autotracking Elegant DX Via Cutting-Edge CS.md

 - There is no need to mark dependent keys on the getters (as in classic Ember components) and no need for a `computed` hash (as in Vue 2) for derived state: these are plain JavaScript getters.

-- There is no need for a dedicated utility like `setState` like in React’s class-based components or `set` from Ember Classic; this code just uses standard JavaScript assignment to update the value of `myName`.
+- There is no need for a dedicated utility like `setState` like in React’s class-based components or `set` from Ember Classic; this code just uses standard JavaScript assignment to update the value of `name`.

 - This does not use two-way binding like *really old* Ember did or current day Angular or Vue do[^vue-2wb]—updates are explicit, but brief.